• Home

 2. Participate in the National Moment of Remembrance

-4. Visit a Veterans Memorial Online
+4. Visit a Local Veterans Memorial

 5. Visit a Veterans Cemetery

-Every Memorial Day, people visit local veterans' cemeteries to place flags and flowers on the graves while ensuring that they are free from debris.
-If you have loved ones who died serving the country, visit their graves.
-You can also check with local veteran cemeteries to see if they have an “Adopt-A-Grave” program where you agree to regularly care for and decorate a veteran’s gravesite.
-You can volunteer through Memorial Day Flowers to place roses on headstones and quietly honor the veterans buried at the Arlington National Cemetery or at a local cemetery.
-Check the program’s website for the latest plans for the 2020 event.
-It may be held at a later date due to the coronavirus.
-If you physically can’t make it to a cemetery, you can donate money to help volunteers place flowers on graves.
+Every Memorial Day, people visit local veterans' cemeteries to place U.S. grave marking flags and flowers on the graves while ensuring that they are free from debris.
+Even if you can’t visit the Arlington National Cemetery, you can check with your local veteran cemeteries to see if they have an “Adopt-A-Grave” program where you agree to regularly care for and decorate a veteran’s gravesite.

 6. Donate Your Time to Support Families of Those Killed in Combat

-Sometimes a family just needs a letter to get them through a difficult day of carrying on after a loved one is killed while in combat.
+Sometimes, a family just needs a letter to get them through a difficult day of carrying on after a loved one is killed while in combat.
 Some organizations, such as Soldiers’ Angels, have programs where you can send personalized sympathy cards to grieving families and cards of remembrance to the family on the anniversary of a service member’s passing.
 By donating your time, you can remind surviving family members that their loved one is not forgotten.

 7. Thank or Help a Living Veteran

-Show appreciation to veterans who survived their service in defending the country.
-Show gratitude and respect for those who are still living and can share their stories.
-You can help disabled veterans through organizations such as Disabled American Veterans (DAV).
-You can also send letters of appreciation to U.S. military serving around the world through A Million Thanks or send a care package to those who bravely serve our nation through Operation Gratitude.
-You can even help by just listening to veterans and their families’ stories through recordings with StoryCorps.
+Show appreciation to veterans for defending the country through organizations such as Disabled American Veterans (DAV).
+You can also send letters of appreciation to U.S. military serving around the world through A Million Thanks